Gaston Blanquart: Biography

 Coming from a modest family, Gaston Blanquart began studying the flute at the École nationale de Valenciennes.
-In 1894 he succeeded the competition of entrance to the Conservatoire de Paris.
+In 1894 he succeeded in the competition of entrance to the Conservatoire de Paris.
 His teacher Paul Taffanel considered him a model pupil.
 On July 28, 1898, he went through a jury presided over by Theodore Dubois, including Gabriel Fauré, Gabriel Pierné and Charles-Marie Widor; he then won the First Prize with the famous Fantaisie (Op.
 79) by Fauré composed for the occasion.

 In 1900 he was hired by Édouard Colonne as fourth flute, and in 1905 became a solo flute of the Concerts Colonne, he held this post for 35 years.
 The creations in which Gaston Blanquart participated are numerous and of primary importance: Maurice Ravel: Une barque sur l’océan (1907) and the Rhapsodie espagnole (1908), Claude Debussy: Danses for harp (1904), Vincent D’Indy: Jour d’été à la montagne (1906) etc. The greatest soloists performed with the orchestra: Raoul Pugno, Pablo de Sarasate, Alfred Cortot, Pablo Casals, Jacques Thibaud.
 Occasional conductors were Arthur Nikisch, Richard Strauss, Claude Debussy, Gustav Mahler who directed his second symphony in 1910.

 Very regularly Gaston Blanquart performed as a soloist.
 He met a huge success in the Prélude à l'après-midi d'un faune by Claude Debussy.

 He married in 1900 with the cellist Fernande Dauphin.
 The couple had two children: Edmond and Marcelle future harpist, soloist of the Concerts Poulet and Concerts Colonne but also future mother of Arlette Sweetman.

-A friend of many great soloists and composers - we know that Camille Saint-Saëns appreciated him very much and that he was the favorite flautist of Maurice Ravel - he very often played with partners such as Nadia Boulanger, Pablo Casals, Georges Enesco, Lily Laskine, Jacques Thibaud among many others.
+Blanquart was friend of many great soloists and composers.
+French composer, Camille Saint-Saëns appreciated him very much, he was regarded the favorite flautist of Maurice Ravel and he very often played with partners such as Nadia Boulanger, Pablo Casals, Georges Enesco, Lily Laskine, Jacques Thibaud and many others.